 We have a variety of practices areas!
 Some include: Family Law, Tennent/Landlord Law, Pro Se, Small Claims, Gender Marker Correction, Expungements, Fair Debt Collection, Legal Name Change, and some criminal cases.

 We practice in Monroe, Lawrence, Morgan, Owen, Greene, and Brown County.
 If your case is outside of Monroe County we charge a one-time fee of $50.
 This is to cover gas and travel expenses that our attorneys and legal interns will make during the time your case is open.

 What does it mean to have a legal intern working on my case?

 Our organization couldn’t run without the great help of our outstanding legal interns.
-All legal interns at Justice Unlocked are current law students who are under the supervision of our two staff attorneys.
 Our legal interns will meet with you, conduct research, and prepare court documents for your case.

 How soon can we meet with an employee at Justice Unlocked?